-All Elective I clerkship rotations are scheduled in affiliated hospitals, primarily in the state of Georgia.
-Students will be assigned to El rotations over a 48-week El rotation cycle, normally completed within 52 calendar weeks.
+clerkship rotations All Elective I are scheduled in affiliated hospitals, primarily in the state of Georgia.
+Students will be assigned to EI rotations over a 48-week EI rotation cycle, normally completed within 52 calendar weeks.
 The El rotation curriculum is as follows: